azzammuhyala/pygvideo/README.md

 Retrieves the clip instance.

 #### `get_filename`
 Retrieves the video filename path.
-This will return None if the clip is `CompositeVideoClip` or `ImageSequenceClip`.
+This will return `None` if the clip is not `VideoFileClip`.

 #### `get_temp_audio`
 Retrieves the temporary audio filename path.